-Purple asparagus has a peak season from spring through early summer.
+Purple asparagus is available year-round, with a peak season in the spring through early summer.

 Restaurants currently purchasing this product as an ingredient for their menu.